 When we think of flowers, we picture them in a vase, bundled up in a bouquet, growing in a garden, or adorning the altars of churches during May celebrations like Flores de Mayo.
 Few of us can imagine flowers on a plate—much less eating flowers!
 But certain flowers are actually edible—and taste great!

 In fact, you’ve probably eaten a number of them already.
-The article “List of edible flowers in the Philippines” cites squash flowers (kalabasa), banana blossoms (puso ng saging), and even the common artichoke, cauliflower, and broccoli as typical examples of edible flowers.
+Squash flowers (kalabasa), banana blossoms (puso ng saging), and even the common artichoke, cauliflower, and broccoli are typical examples of edible flowers.

-Flowers can be turned into drinks, too.
+Flowers can be turned into drinks, too!
 Dried chrysanthemums, roses, jasmine, chamomile, and lavender are ingredients usually found in herbal teas.
 (Read: The Pope’s Cup of Tea)

 But before you nibble at every flower you see, take your cue from the author of the book The Mosewood Restaurant Kitchen Garden, David Hirsch: “The most important thing to remember about edible flowers is to be fully familiar with them.
 Some flowers are poisonous and make sure they are organically grown.”